Protestant work ethic: American political history

-Others have connected the concept of a Protestant work ethic to racist ideals.
+Others have rejected the notion that the Protestant work ethic explains the rise of capitalism.
 Civil rights activist Martin Luther King Jr. said:

 We have deluded ourselves into believing the myth that capitalism grew and prospered out of the Protestant ethic of hard work and sacrifice.
 The fact is that capitalism was built on the exploitation and suffering of black slaves and continues to thrive on the exploitation of the poor—both black and white, here and abroad.

 Support

-Late-20th century works by Lawrence Harrison, Samuel P. Huntington, and David Landes revitalized interest in Weber's thesis.
+Late-20th-century works by Lawrence Harrison, Samuel P. Huntington, and David Landes revitalized interest in Weber's thesis.

 In a New York Times article, published on June 8, 2003, Niall Ferguson claimed, using data from the Organisation for Economic Co-operation and Development (OECD), that "the experience of Western Europe in the past quarter-century offers an unexpected confirmation of the Protestant ethic", that the reason that people in modern Protestant Western European nations actually work fewer hours on average than in the Catholic ones or in the United States is due to a decline in active Protestantism.

 Individuals

 There are studies of the existence and impact of the so-called Protestant Ethic on individuals.
-A study at the University of Groningen shows that unemployed Protestants fare much worse than the general population psychologically.
+A study at the University of Groningen shows that, psychologically, Protestants fare much worse than the general population when unemployed, with the researchers attributing that divide to intrinsic appreciation of work amongst Protestants.